NedKe/HCPP-1/README.md

 <figure>
   <img src="assets/images/readme-cert.png" alt="Snapshot of all pages in one picture"/>
-  <figcaption>Figure 8.
-The page certificate's contents showing the first section on the left, the second section in the middle, and the form section on the left.</figcaption>
+  <figcaption><strong>Figure 8.</strong> The page certificate's contents showing the first section on the left, the second section in the middle, and the form section on the left.</figcaption>
 </figure>

 ---